Understanding what factors impact the cost of a website

 Step seven: Test your connections

 You would be involved directly in this stage, especially if your new website was an online store.
-We would need to run test purchases and refunds with you, making sure that the correct confirmation emails were triggered and transactions moved as expected.
+We would need to run test purchases and refunds with you, making sure that the correct confirmation emails were triggered and transactions ran as expected.

 Again, if there are any substantial changes required to the integrations at this point, the development team would need to invest more time into the site and so this will likely impact the final cost of the build.

-With all tests completed, we can move onto the penultimate stage.
+With all tests completed, we can move on to the penultimate stage.
 Decoration.

 Step eight: Add furnishings and decoration